-Leukemia is cancer of the body’s blood-forming tissues, including the bone marrow and the lymphatic system.
+Leukemia is a cancer of the body’s blood-forming tissues, including the bone marrow and the lymphatic system.
 Are you able to get a life insurance policy?
 Yes! you can!
 We have companies available that will provide people with life insurance with leukemia with no questions asked.
 As a kid growing up, I remember the March of Dimes.
 I can still picture the dimes on their card they would hand out.
 Or it would be displayed in some grocery stores.
 I can remember tv shows about leukemia and one of the symptoms would a high white count.
 I did not know back then that I would become an insurance broker.
 Hi, my name is Mitch Winstead from Advanced Mutual Group.
 Our agency has been helping people just like you for over 36 years.
 We have a medical background as a co-owner of a Physical Therapy practice.
 That among years of experience and expertise sets our agency apart from other agents or brokers.

 Our advice is free and if you call us you have no obligations to buy.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you prefer email, please click this link email@example.com.
+If you prefer email, please click this link firstname.lastname@example.org.
 Our life insurance plans DO NOT require an exam.
-They are state regulated.
+They are state-regulated.
 We also have a quoting tool on our website if you would like an instant quote.
 Our secure website is https://advancedmutualgroup.com.
 We will not share or sell your information with anyone.
 We have a Facebook page that also has some helpful information from our other website Allstar Senior Benefits.
 Please click this link to visit us here www.facebook.com/medsuppguru.
 If you would like help in finding a lower cost Medicare Supplement, please visit us here by clicking this link www.allstarseniorbenefits.com

 Many types of leukemia exist.
 Some forms of leukemia are more common in children.
 Other forms of leukemia occur mostly in adults.
-Leukemia usually involves the white blood cells.
+Leukemia usually involves white blood cells.
 Your white blood cells are potent infection fighters — they normally grow and divide in an orderly way, as your body needs them.
 But in people with leukemia, the bone marrow produces abnormal white blood cells, which don’t function properly.

 Treatment for leukemia can be complex — depending on the type of leukemia and other factors.
 But there are strategies and resources that can help to make your treatment successful.